Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    timeline discontinuities must be avoided as much as possible during normal operation.
-Further, when using redundant ingest sources, the ingested streams must be sample accurately synchronized.
+Further, when using redundant ingest sources, the ingested streams must be accurately synchronized in a sample accurate manner.
-   Last, streams may need to be started at the same time as to avoid miss alignment between audio and video tracks.
+   Last, streams may need to be started at the same time so as to avoid misalignment between audio and video tracks.

    Fifth, in streaming workflows it is important
    to have support for failovers of both the ingest sources
    and media processing entities.
 This is important
    to avoid interruptions of 24/7 live services such
-   as Internet television where components may fail ocasionally.
+   as Internet television where components may fail occasionally.

    In practical deployments, multiple ingest sources
    and media processing entities are often used.
 This requires